Michael O'Shaughnessy: City Engineer of San Francisco

+Death

 O'Shaughnessy died of a heart attack on October 12, 1934, at his home in San Francisco, approximately two weeks before water started flowing from O'Shaughnessy Dam to the Bay Area.
 He was survived by his wife, Mary, and their five children: four daughters (Margaret, Mary, Helen, and Elizabeth) and a son (Francis).
-Funeral services were held at the St. Vincent de Paul church on October 15, attended by San Francisco Mayor Rossi, and he was buried at Holy Cross.
+Funeral services were held at St. Vincent de Paul Church on October 15, attended by San Francisco Mayor Angelo Rossi, and he was buried at Holy Cross.

 Legacy

+The Bancroft Library, University of California, Berkeley holds an archive with primary source material relating to O'Shaughnessy's job as City Engineer of SF.

+In 2016, the O'Shaughnessy family donated an archive of "material that document his time in private practice, primarily engineering drawings, related reports and correspondence from the planning and execution of survey work in California, and irrigation design and construction projects in Hawaii" and "includes a large collection of photographs from his projects and his personal life.
+There are also many photographs of the fascinating O’Shaughnessy daughters that document their lives after their father’s death, up until the 1960s".

 O'Shaughnessy Dam, which impounds the water at Hetch Hetchy, is named for the longtime city engineer.

 In addition, O'Shaughnessy Boulevard in San Francisco, which serves as an extension of Bosworth Street and runs next to Glen Canyon Park, was named in his honor; the undeveloped area immediately west of O'Shaughnessy is known as O'Shaughnessy Hollow.
 Muni runs the busy 44 O'Shaughnessy route along the eponymous street, connecting the Richmond and Hunters Point neighborhoods.